MikeSWang/Triumvirate/docs/source/index.rst

     :alt: MNRAS

 |br| To acknowledge the use of |Triumvirate| in your published research, please
-cite the publications :cite:p:`Sugiyama:2018,Sugiyama:2019` linked above which contain the relevant information in the BibTeX format.
+cite the companion journal article :cite:p:`Wang:2023` and related publications :cite:p:`Sugiyama:2018,Sugiyama:2019` with links above containing the relevant information in the BibTeX format.

 Acknowledgement